 The first thing I started doing was watching the videos by Mobility WOD (Workout Of The Day) like he recommended.
 These were short, daily videos by Kelly Starrett – the movement guru, author and doctor – giving you short ten minute exercises to do each day.
 The goal is to break down soft tissue that has knotted up, fused to bone, and re-open up movements, some of which might have been restricted for years or even decades.
 Think of it as giving yourself a Thai massage but 10x more painful.
 Obviously this takes some work, although the concept is reasonably simple.

 I started with all the shoulder ones.
 I still remember the first one I did.
-I was in Ecuador at the time, in a little hotel using a broomstick and a ball from a toy store.
+I was in Quito at the time, in a little hotel using a broomstick and a ball from a toy store.
 The video below was the exercise I did and gave me almost instant relief:

 Now imagine what I’m thinking at this moment.
 Four doctors in three different countries over three years couldn’t figure it out, painkillers and steroid injections couldn’t fix it, then this random guy on the internet makes magic happen in five minutes on Youtube.
 Over the following days I moved onto all his other shoulder videos, then moved on to back, neck, bicep, and everything else.